heeruahuj/DS5010-PROJECTREPORT/README.md

 -ExampleNB - one tested example on the NaiveBayes implementation -TestNB - Unit Testing of Naive Bayes Classifier
-5. LogisticRegressionClassifier Folder - It contains all the files related to Logistic Regression Classifier
-- LogisticRegression.py - Logistic Regression Implementation
-- ExampleLR - one tested example on the Logistic Regression implementation
-- TestLR - Unit Testing of Logistic Regression Classifier
+5. LogisticRegressionClassifier Folder - It contains all the files related to Logistic Regression Classifier -LogisticRegression.py - Logistic Regression Implementation -ExampleLR - one tested example on the Logistic Regression implementation -TestLR - Unit Testing of Logistic Regression Classifier

 <h3> Simple Examples of Usage </h3>